alexamies/chinesenotes-dart/README.md

-# Chinese Notes Dictionary App
+# Chinese Notes Dictionary Dart App

 App for the Chinese Notes Chinese-English dictionary in Dart.